CyberSource/cybersource-sdk-java/README.txt

 ===============================================================================
 CyberSource Simple Order API for Java
-Copyright 2003-2007 CyberSource Corporation
+Copyright 2014 CyberSource Corporation
 ===============================================================================

 Simple Order API SDK Client uses Bouncy Castle and Apache WS Security Open source jars for sending the transactions over SOAP based Web services.

 - Bouncy Castle jars are used for loading the P12 and Apache WS Security for singing the Request XML Document

-- P12 keys generated to specific merchant will be used for encrypting thedata and for signing the SOAP XML Request
+- P12 keys generated to specific merchant will be used for encrypting the data and for signing the SOAP XML Request

 -------------------------------------------------------------------------------
 RELEASE NOTES
 -------------------------------------------------------------------------------